peterkaptein/realtimeinteractionsPOC/README.md

 * Create two-way databinding in the front end
 * Make any change in the page visible on other browsers on other computers, using events sent as messages via websockets

-It is written as a personal exploration of what can be done with simple means.
+It is written as a personal exploration of what can be done with simple means and straight forward code.

 ## Creating a component
 To create a component, you define the template HTML and the component-specific settings.
-In tis case, we have some sub components.
+In this case, we have some sub components.

 ```typescript
 // Imports...